west papua

 Present Day

 This ongoing militarisation and programme of forced displacement is causing excessive trauma for generations of indigenous West Papuans, whilst removing the last best chance that Papua’s rainforests have of being protected from environmental destruction.
-For example, we have received reports that 16 villages were raised to the ground in Intan Jaya in April 2023 by the Indonesian military, which has opened up access to the Wabu Block gold mine – the mining contract for which is reportedly set to be awarded to an Indonesian state-owned mining company.
+For example, we received reports that 16 villages were raised to the ground in Intan Jaya in April 2023 by the Indonesian military, which has opened up access to the Wabu Block gold mine – the mining contract for which is reportedly set to be awarded to an Indonesian state-owned mining company.
 By displacing those who own and depend on these lands, the Indonesian state is setting itself up to profit from their exploitation.
-This situation simply cannot be allowed to continue, and we are redoubling our efforts to support Indigenous West Papuans as they respond on the ground, and to raise critical awareness about the conflict in ‘the West’, amongst those who have the power to intervene.
+This situation simply cannot be allowed to continue, and we are redoubling our efforts to support Indigenous West Papuans as they respond on the ground - including through supporting access to Land Rights - and to raise critical awareness about the conflict in ‘the West’,amongst those who have the power to intervene.

 Key resources